Can you freeze coconut flour? Storage Tips + Recipes

 How long does coconut flour last if frozen?

-If you want to store your coconut flour for an long time, freezing is the ultimate solution.
+If you want to store your coconut flour for a long time, freezing is the ultimate solution.

-This is the storage method I prefer for storing my extra coconut flour in the warmer months of the year.
+This is the storage method I prefer for storing my extra coconut flour in the warmer months of the year as heat can make the coconut flour go bad.

 Here’s a step-by-step guide to freezing and storing to prolong your coconut flour’s shelf life.